 “Energy security, the uninterrupted availability of energy sources at an affordable price” (IEA 2018).
 The International Energy Agency’s detailed definition of energy security is through two different concepts.
-The first of these is the long term security through strategic investment at a national and network level.
-The second is through the short term ability of energy systems to react to sudden changes in the supply-demand balance of a system.
+The first of these is the long-term security through strategic investment at a national and network level.
+The second is through the short-term ability of energy systems to react to sudden changes in the supply-demand balance of a system.

-The presentation will consider the issue of energy security for an individual consumer focusing specifically on the short term abilities of a single system to react to sudden changes in the network whether this is electrical or gas.
+The presentation considers the issue of energy security for an individual consumer focusing specifically on the short term abilities of a single system to react to sudden changes in the network whether this is electrical or gas.
 The presentation will utilise a case study of a historic university campus where the transition to renewables and a self-sustaining energy supply is unrealistic from three facets.

 · What a single consumer deems to be security of energy supply;

 · The political direction from government and legislative drivers;